 If you’re connecting the Southern Sierra High Route and the Sierra High Route, the northern terminus of your hike will be the Horse Creek Falls trailhead at Annett’s Mono Village (map) located at Twin Lakes just outside of Bridgeport on Highway 395.

 It’s about 14 mi / 22.5 km from Bridgeport to Mono Village via Twin Lakes Road.
 Mono Village is a haven for old, overweight, white Republicans with expensive RVs and nothing else to do with their children’s inheritance.
-And I’m sure other people wanting to get outdoors as well.
+And I’m sure other people want to get outdoors as well.
 Mono Village has a small convenience store, a campground, flushing toilets, cabins for rent, coin-operated showers, laundry, and (apparently) Wi-Fi.

-The cost to park a car at Mono Village is $15 for up to seven days (and I would assume an additional $15 per seven day period following the first).
+The cost to park a car at Mono Village is $15 for up to seven days (and I would assume an additional $15 per seven-day period following the first).
 Camping at Mono Village costs $28 per day (plus tax) for 2 people with a charge of $3 per day per additional person.
 They accept cash and credit cards.

 The total driving distance between Horseshoe Meadow and Mono Village is 183 mi / 295 km.